-Finally, as a side benefit pool running is great when you’re recovering from an injury because it gives you something to do inside of watching Netflix and bemoaning the fact that you can’t go outside.
+Finally, as a side benefit, pool running is great when you’re recovering from an injury because it gives you something to do instead of watching Netflix and bemoaning the fact that you can’t go outside.

 Should non-injured runners incorporate pool running?

 The answer is unequivocally yes.
-In addition to having a low impact, which is a great way to cross-train with minimal downsides, pool running is also a great recovery tool to repair weakened muscles post-workout.
+Pool running is a great, low-impact way to cross-train with minimal downsides.
+And pool running is a great recovery tool to repair weakened muscles post-workout.

-Plus, pool running will help you burn more calories than running on the road, so if you’re looking to lose a couple pounds, you might be more successful heading to the pool rather than heading to the road.
+Plus, pool running will help you burn more calories than running on the road.
+If you’re looking to lose a couple pounds, you might be more successful heading to the pool than heading to the road.

-As coach Dough Stern observes, “Without exaggeration, every single one of the runners who takes my pool-running classes gets faster on the roads.”
+As coach Doug Stern observes, “Without exaggeration, every single one of the runners who takes my pool-running classes gets faster on the roads.”

 Gear Needed to Pool Running

-The reality is that once you’ve started pool running and if you can swim decently well, you might not need any gear.
-But until you get to that point, you’ll want a water belt or Aquajogger that will keep you afloat and potentially a tether to anchor you down.
+The reality is that once you’ve started pool running, and if you can swim decently well, you might not need any gear at all.
+But until you get to that point, a water belt or Aquajogger will keep you afloat.
+This might seem odd in conjunction with a flotation device, but a tether to anchor you down also helps.

-Lynda Huey, a coach for elite runners who incorporates pool running workouts into their plans, observes that it’s okay to move around the pool some if it’s a casual workout or a recovery workout.
+Lynda Huey, an elite runner coach who incorporates pool running workouts into her athletes’ plans, observes that it’s okay to move around the pool some if it’s a casual workout or a recovery workout.
 But if you’re focused on high-intensity training, you probably want a tether.

 Additionally, you may even want to keep using the water belt/Aquajogger because it’s going to improve your form.
 You’ll certainly have to work harder without one, but you’ll be doing it the right way with a water belt.